 Often when asked, what does a Death Doula “actually” do the answer is very simple: A Death Doula has done their job if they have helped prevent 911 from being called.
 Death Doulas are quickly finding their place in support of the dying (and those who both love and care for them).
 Ready, willing and able to attend at the bedside regardless of the hour of the day means that Death Doulas are an ideal member of any team (professional, volunteer or familial) dedicated to helping each other to die well.
-This Presentation will help to engage conversation and answer following questions:
+This Presentation will help to engage in conversation and answer the following questions:

 How necessary is it to have a Death Doula on an already, robust palliative care team?

 Whom does a Death Doula see as their client and why?

 When does a Death Doula typically vs ideally onto the caregiving team?

 How to Talk with Young People about Dying, Death & Grief